 - Central Territory-4

-The Central Territory includes the following counties: Boone, Dallas, Hamilton, Polk, Story, and Webster.
+The Central Territory includes the following counties: Boone, Hamilton, Jasper, Polk, and Story.

 The Central Territory is covered by Fire Inspector Andy McCall.